-The Pug is a breed most people are familiar with.
-The corkscrew tail, buggy eyes and body that resembles an artesian bread loaf.
+The Pug is a familiar breed to most people.
+The corkscrew tail, buggy eyes, and body resemble an artesian bread loaf.

-Pugs were popular at European courts, reportedly a Pug named Pompey become the official dog of the House of Orange in 1572 after a pug saved the life of the Prince of Orange by alerting him to the approach of assassins.
+Pugs were popular at European courts, and reportedly a Pug named Pompey became the official dog of the House of Orange in 1572 after a Pug saved the life of the Prince of Orange by alerting him to the approach of assassins.

-Adored by many especially the nobility of the 16th century the Pug found itself being included in a painting by Goya in Spain and in Italy they rode up front on private carriages dressed in Jackets and pantaloons to match the coachman.
+Adored by many, especially the nobility of the 16th century, the Pug was included in a painting by Goya.
+In Spain and in Italy, they rode up front on private carriages dressed in Jackets and pantaloons to match the coachman.

 Traditionally the breed comes in various shades of fawn and black.

-As with many purebred dogs over the years there has been a high level of inbreeding.
-Because of the low level of genetic diversity this makes purebred dogs with smaller gene pools more susceptible to genetic related illnesses such as hip dysplasia and weakened immune systems that lead to or exacerbate issues such as demodectic mange.
-Additional genetic issues such as necrotizing meningoencephalitis, which is an inflammation of brain and meninges is also more common in purebred small dog breeds.
+As with many purebred dogs over the years, there has been a high level of inbreeding.
+Low levels of genetic diversity make purebred dogs with smaller gene pools more susceptible to genetically related illnesses such as hip dysplasia and weakened immune systems that lead to or exacerbate issues such as demodectic mange.
+Additional genetic illness such as necrotizing meningoencephalitis, which is an inflammation of the brain and meninges, is also more common in purebred small dog breeds.